Skip to main content

 3 mentions Positive Neutral Negative

-• “The current concept is good and definitely proves that the developers really learn from their mistakes from the previous series.
-If they are capable of improving the graphics and playtime by adding more events, stories, and character development, it would be gold, just like Koe.”
+• “The current concept is good and definitely proves that SD really learned from their mistakes in the previous series.
+If SD can improve the graphics (not like the current RPG Maker style) and playtime—adding more events, stories, character development, etc.—it would be gold, just like Koe.”

 • “There's exposition and character development and a generic RPG thrown in, but it really gets in the way of what should be a more straightforward educational game.”

-• “The current concept is good and definitely proves that SD really learned from their mistakes from the previous series, but if somehow SD is capable of improving the graphics (not like the current RPG Maker style) and playtime - adding more events, stories, character developments, etc., it would be gold, just like Koe.”
+• “The current concept is good and definitely proves that SD really learned from their mistakes in the previous series, but improvements are needed in graphics, playtime, and adding more events, stories, and character development to make it truly great.”

 • replayability